 It’s worth noting, too, that every chamber is adjustable, so you can modify the internal fill to serve your specific sleep needs and level of pain.
 So, if you’re a broad-shouldered side sleeper who wants to boost the loft of one of the side chambers, simply transfer stuffing from the middle section.
 And if you’re a petite sleeper, you may find that you want to do the opposite.

 Because the SpineAlign pillow isn’t traditionally shaped, it isn’t exactly intended to be dressed with a pillowcase.
 That said, it’s Tencel cover fabric is super-soft, hypoallergenic, and made from natural materials (so you might want to ditch the pillowcase altogether).

-For all the details on this pillow’s performance, check my full SpineAlign Pillow review.
+For all the details on this pillow’s performance, check out our full SpineAlign Pillow review.

 Price: $165 (one size only) with a 60-day trial period.